Blakemore Group, Summer 2024

 The Blakemore Laboratory

-Inspired by the pursuit of sustainability, our group studies mechanisms of redox-induced chemical reactions, particularly those involving actinides, lanthanides, and carbon dioxide.
+Inspired by the pursuit of sustainability, our group studies mechanisms of redox-induced chemical reactions, particularly those involving actinides, lanthanides, and light gases.
 We draw on perspectives from inorganic/organometallic chemistry, molecular electrochemistry, and surface science.

 RECENT BLAKEMORE GROUP NEWS